JOIN | RENEW

 Ski clubs introduce skiers and families to the world of cross country skiing.
-Whether it is a lifestyle, family activity or your training group, belonging to a ski club is a great way to be involved in our ski community.
+Whether it is a lifestyle, a family activity, or your training group, belonging to a ski club is a great way to be involved in our ski community.

-- NENSA Calendar Event Listing Fee is waived for ALL member NENSA Clubs.
+- NENSA Calendar Event Listing Fee is waived for ALL member NENSA Clubs/Teams

-- Club is scored for Club Cup Rankings
+- Club/Team is scored for Club Cup Rankings

-- Listing in Club Directory as a New England resource.
+- Club/Team is listed in the NENSA Club Directory as a New England resource

-- Bulk membership upload is available to member clubs.
+- Free bulk membership upload is available for all NENSA Clubs/Teams

 Why join a club?